If you’re looking for the most beautiful places in Hawaii, you’ve come to the right place!

 If you plan on visiting, look out for cows.
 Kualoa is indeed an active cattle ranch, after all!

-On the southeastern shore, you will find the Lanai Lookout.
+And just a very short drive away, you will also find the Lanai Lookout.

 Diamond Head Hike